12 Best Water Parks in Europe for Thrill Seeking Adults

 The Aquashow Park is Portugal’s largest and most popular water and thematic park.
 Get your thrills by braving the 32-meter-high Free Fall/Kamikaze or experience the sensation of surfing on a big wave.

 Tackle the biggest Water Coaster in Europe, reaching a maximum speed of 70 kilometers per hour.
-The Air Race is a thematic ride that has you sitting inside a real airplane doing aerobatics and stunts.
+The Air Race is a thematic ride with you sitting inside a airplane doing aerobatics and stunts.
 Alternatively, Top Swing is one of the favourite thematic attractions, offering a new and unique experience.
 There are also opportunities to see animal shows featuring exotic birds and reptiles.

 There are a Jacuzzi and green areas with sunbeds for those looking for a chilled-out space to relax.
 When you finally realize that you’re hungry, you’ll find some good meal choices at one of the snack bars or BBQs.
 You can also find a small souvenir shop, changing rooms, lockers, and other facilities.